samhohcm/RobotArm-Motors-Worksheet/index.md

         </pre>
         <br>

         <p>Give it a bit of a think!
 If you're confident with Python and microbits, try coding it on your own.
-If you're not sure, click on the Hint below to get some hints on how to do it.</p>
+If you're not sure, click on the Hint below to get some hints on how to do it.
+You can also see some example answer code.</p>
         <br>

         <p>